 For transfers under bond or to recover VAT on export, please contact us at [email protected]

-2000 was an excellent vintage in Saint-Julien
+2003 was a very good vintage in Saint-Julien

 2003 was a good but short-lived vintage in Bordeaux